goinnn/django-detect-cyclic/README.rst

  * When there is a cycle the edge has a background color (the same color in all the cycle), and it label contains "Cycle X"
  * The label of the edges contains the weight in parentheses
  * If you use the options show-modules, each node has a background color.
 If two nodes are to the same application, they have the same background color.
+ * If a edge is dotted, every import between these two nodes is into a function

 Possibles Errors